shivalikachavan/p8105_final/final_report/Final_Report.md

   but legalization effects are somewhat stronger for those 25–44.
 - These associations cannot establish causality (due to cross-sectional BRFSS data), but they indicate a robust correlation.

-The graph shows how the predicted probability of reporting at least one mentally unhealthy day in the past month varies across age groups, sex, and whether sports betting is legal in the respondent’s state.

-- Baseline trends:
-  - When sports betting is not legal, women consistently report higher rates of mentally unhealthy days than men across all age groups.
-  - Both sexes show a steady decline in mentally unhealthy days as age increases, with 18–24-year-olds exhibiting the highest risk and 50–54-year-olds the lowest.
-- Effect of sports betting legalization:
-  - Across nearly all age groups, the dashed lines (SB legal) lie above the corresponding solid lines (SB illegal) which means sports betting legalization is associated with a higher probability of reporting mentally unhealthy days.
-  - The size of this increase varies by age
-  - The difference is largest among young and early-mid adults, especially ages 25–44.
-- Differences between men and women
-  - The vertical distance between male and female lines remains fairly constant regardless of legalization status, which indicates women consistently report more mentally unhealthy days than men.
-  - The effect of sports betting legalization is similar for both sexes (supports the non-significant sex × legalization interaction in the model).
-- Age × legalization interaction
-  - The graph visually confirms the pattern in the coefficients:
-  - Among younger adults (25–44), the increase associated with sports betting legalization is noticeably larger.
-  - By 45–54, the effect is small or negligible.
-  - This suggests that younger and mid-age adults may be more sensitive to environmental or policy changes related to gambling or these age groups may participate more in gambling or be more exposed to advertising or technology that connects them to sports betting markets.

-Sports betting legalization is associated with a higher probability of experiencing mentally unhealthy days, especially among adults aged 25–44, and this pattern is similar for both men and women.
-The effect does not appear uniform across age groups, indicating a meaningful interaction between age and policy.